Click here to return to the main site entry page

 Charles Flexton Ashby (born at Ellington HUN c1829) and his younger brother Peter, came to Higham Ferrers in about 1848/50, with their uncle David and his wife Jane.
 David was a tailor and he employed Charles, and Peter was his apprentice.
 They were living in Wood Street.

-Arthur Charles Ashby and Harriet moved to Rushden in about 1883, with their baby daughter Nellie, where they had three more children; Ernest in 1887, Wilfred in 1892 and Effie in 1893.
-Arthur applied to the council with plans to build two shops (71-73) in High Street.
+Arthur Charles Ashby and Harriet moved to Rushden in 1883, with their baby daughter Nellie, where they had three more children; Ernest in 1887, Wilfred in 1892 and Effie in 1893.

-Here opened a shop trading as a hatter & tailor.
-His 1898 advert declares his business had been established 15 years, so confirming 1883.
+Here he opened a shop trading as a hatter and tailor.
+His 1898 advert declares his business had been established 15 years, so confirming this opened in 1883, and he was also an agent for cycles.

 1890 bazaar advert